oli-arborum/tips-n-tricks/airprint.md

 Prerequisites
 -------------
 You have a running CUPS installation and are able to print locally.
+(I.e., the CUPS driver for your printer is working.)

 I tried these instructions on a Ubuntu 18.04 LTS machine with an ancient HP Color LaserJet CP1215.
 If you are using a different distribution you may need to adapt the commands.